Flexibility is the key to Lasting Weight Loss

 For example, lets say you have a coffee and a cookie in the morning.
 This would be considered an ‘eating event’.
 For many people their morning coffee and ‘treat’ is an important creature comfort they’re not going to give up even during a weight loss program (I didn’t).

-The problem with the terminology ‘meal’ is that most people wouldn’t consider a coffee and a cookie as a ‘meal’ even though it could easily has 300-500 calories (which is definitely a meal worth of calories).
+The problem with the terminology ‘meal’ is that most people wouldn’t consider a coffee and a cookie as a ‘meal’ even though it could easily have 300-500 calories (which is definitely a meal worth of calories).

 A successful weight loss program has to allow you to have the ‘eating events’ that you enjoy without producing feelings of deprivation.